Kuznecov formulae for fractal measures: Introduction

 \end{definition}

+When \eqref{eq:DD} holds, it forces $\dim_C(\mu)=s$, and $A_\mu$ is the corresponding averaged $s$-dimensional density constant arising from the distance distribution.

 We can now state our main result.
-It shows that under the Ahlfors regularity assumption and the averaged $s$-density condition \eqref{eq:DD}, the Kuznecov sum \eqref{eq:Kuz-sum} has a one-term asymptotic with exponent $n-s$ and an explicit leading constant depending only on $n$ and $s$.
+It shows that once the distance distribution $F(r)$ admits a stabilized small-scale asymptotic in the sense of \eqref{eq:DD}, the Kuznecov sum \eqref{eq:Kuz-sum} has a one-term asymptotic with exponent $n-s$ and an explicit leading constant.

 \begin{theorem} Let $(M,g)$ be a compact, connected Riemannian manifold of dimension $n\ge 2$.
-Fix $s\in(0,n)$ and let $\mu$ be a finite Borel measure on $M$ which is $s$-Ahlfors regular in the sense of \eqref{eq:Ahlfors} and admits an averaged $s$-density constant $A_\mu$ in the sense of \eqref{eq:DD}.
-Then the Kuznecov sum \eqref{eq:Kuz-sum} satisfies
+Fix $s\in(0,n)$ and let $\mu$ be a finite Borel measure on $M$ admitting an averaged $s$-density constant $A_\mu$ in the sense of \eqref{eq:DD}.
+Then

 where